We follow our chosen trail, turning and twisting, finding footholds in granite boulders to take us further up a sandy small arroyo lined with brush.

 Surveillance and weapons are a bigger part of our future than I want to admit and the man flying this one doesn’t seem in full possession of his wits.

 The drone is so far up I can hear it but I can’t see it.
-It is capable of surveilling me, swooping down at any moment and taking me out with the proper accessories.
+It is capable of watching me, filming my movements, swooping down at any moment and taking me out.

 This is how a rabbit must feel every day of its life.